reactjs/fr.react.dev/src/content/reference/react/useMemo.md

 ---

-### I need to call `useMemo` for each list item in a loop, but it's not allowed {/*i-need-to-call-usememo-for-each-list-item-in-a-loop-but-its-not-allowed*/}
+### Je souhaite appeler `useMemo` pour chaque élément d'une liste dans une boucle, mais c'est interdit {/*i-need-to-call-usememo-for-each-list-item-in-a-loop-but-its-not-allowed*/}

 Suppose the `Chart` component is wrapped in [`memo`](/reference/react/memo).
 You want to skip re-rendering every `Chart` in the list when the `ReportList` component re-renders.
 However, you can't call `useMemo` in a loop: